juliaokataleko/teste-jump-laravel-api/README.md

 Docker installed in your machine

 ### Installation
- - Clone the repository:
+ - Open the terminal and clone the repository:
  ```bash
  git clone https://github.com/juliaokataleko/teste-jump-laravel-api
  ```
  - Go into cloned folder: cd /folder-name

- - Open the terminal and run the following command to install dependencies:
+ - run the following command to install dependencies:

  ** with docker running **